orbitalindex/awesome-space/README.md

 * [Where the ISS at?](https://wheretheiss.at) - Real time tracking of the International Space Station, with email push notifications for upcoming passes and a REST API for integrations.
 Based on [Predict](https://github.com/shupp/Predict)
 <!-- End Links (do not remove me) -->

+## Standards & Specifications

+* [Beamed Power Interface (BPI)](https://github.com/BeamDesk/beamed-power-interface) - Draft specification, explicitly not a standard, for the interface between a power-beaming spacecraft and the receiver it delivers to.
+Covers capability exchange, delivery scheduling, a dead-man safety interlock, metering and regulatory attestation.
+Ships JSON Schemas and a dated survey of why no standards body currently covers this.
+* [CCSDS](https://ccsds.org/) - The Consultative Committee for Space Data Systems, whose Blue Books define the formats most flight dynamics and ground software interoperate on, including the Orbit Data Messages (OPM/OMM/OEM/OCM), the Tracking Data Message, the Conjunction Data Message and the Space Link Extension services.
+Free to download.
+* [ITU Radio Regulations](https://www.itu.int/pub/R-REG-RR) - The treaty instrument governing spectrum allocation, including the Article 21 power flux-density limits that bind any space station transmitting toward Earth.
+* [SANA](https://sanaregistry.org/) - The Space Assigned Numbers Authority, the registry of identifiers and enumerations referenced by CCSDS standards.

 ## License